huanyun1218924/DBDC_PK/README.md

 ## 🧬 Main analysis code
-- Figure 2.R: Time-course metabolites change patterns after food intake;
+- Figure 2.R: Time-course analysis based on sequential postprandial metabolomics data.

-- Figure 3.R: Identification of plasma metabolites in response to food intake;
+- Figure 3.R: Identification of plasma metabolites in response to food intake using linear mixed model.

-- Figure 4.R: Identification of urinary metabolites in response to food intake
+- Figure 4.R: Identification of urinary metabolites in response to food intake using linear mixed model.

-- Figure 5.R: Multi-metabolite signature differentiating different foods;
+- Figure 5.R: Classification performance of multi-metabolite signature for differentiating test foods.
+LASSO model was used to select metabolites.

-- Figure 6.R: Kinetic parameters of annotated metabolites.
+- Figure 6.R: Estimation of kinetic parameters of annotated metabolites uisng non-compartmental model.

 ## 💻 Environment & Dependencies